CSA-FEDERATE/Proposed-BuildingBlocks/library/In-Vehicle/BB-SC/MWLayer/Power-Management/BB_Power_Management.md

 It handles decision for power control based on electronic dependency and power cascading sequence.
 It is usually a multi-layer approach, where states are managed locally for each SW partition, for each sub system and for the complete vehicle system It is multi-layer approach

+For Linux systems, systemd and how it can help with this concern is probably a highly interesting topic to investigate for this BB.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->